desdai/SciEvent/README.md

 - 120 abstracts from Digital Humanities Quarterly (DH), Digital Humanities
 - 80 abstracts from the Journal of Medical Internet Research (JMIR), Medical Informatics

-Each file start with the venue abbreviation for classification.
-Each file includes two abstracts, and each abstract is annotated with:
-- Unique paper code
-- Event segments (Background, Methods, Results, Implications)
-- Trigger tuples (Agent, Main Action, Object)
-- Nine argument roles (Context, Purpose, Method, Results, Analysis, Challenge, Ethical, Implications, Contradictions)

-Note that the blank entries means there is no such argument, we enforce such empty arguments to maintain structured format.

-We also provide raw abstracts we used, they are in ``SciEvent_data/raw_abstracts`` folder.
-Unannotated JSON for each venue are also provided in ``SciEvent_data/raw/domain_specific_unannotated`` folder, you can load each of these JSON files on the Render interface for annotation.
+We provide segementation and annotation in ``SciEvent_data/annotated`` folder.
+We also provide raw abstracts (except for CSCW's, due to license limitation) we used, they are in ``SciEvent_data/abstract_texts`` folder.

+# Data Attribution:
+We give attribution to our used data in the ``SciEvent_data/metadata/SciEvent_metadata.csv`` file.
+We acknolwedge the titles, authors, doi (if applicable), url and license.

 # Tuning-Based Models:
 Our chosen tuning-based baselines are [DEGREE](https://github.com/PlusLabNLP/DEGREE/tree/master), [OneIE's](https://blender.cs.illinois.edu/software/oneie/) and [EEQA's](https://github.com/xinyadu/eeqa/tree/master), which represented the state-of-the-art event extraction models at the time of this work.
 We adapt from [DEGREE's E2E (End2end)](https://github.com/PlusLabNLP/DEGREE/tree/master), [OneIE's](https://blender.cs.illinois.edu/software/oneie/) and [EEQA's](https://github.com/xinyadu/eeqa/tree/master) training and evaluation procedures with modifications.
 We deeply thank the contribution from the authors of these papers.